PrabhuKiran8790/Neuralchemie/posts/decision-tree-regression/page.md

 ---
-title: "Decision Tree"
+title: "Decision Tree Regressor: A Branching Algorithm for Continuous Values"
-description: "See how trees work like flowcharts guiding the model in classifying the data!"
+description: "See how the Decision Tree Algorithm utilizes a Tree to predict continuous values and learn to implement it using python and scikit learn"
-date: '2024-01-28'
+date: '2024-01-29'
-image: '/posts/decision-tree-classifier/thumbnail.jpeg'
+image: '/posts/decision-tree-regression/thumbnail.jpeg'
 author:
     - Prabhu
 tags: